Six Hottest Internet of Things Predictions

 Real and foreseen spending on the Internet of Things is also impressive.
 It will constitute $772.5 billion in 2018, based on IDC research.
 Worldwide IoT spending is forecasted to sustain a compound annual growth rate (CAGR) of 14.4% through the 2017-2021 period, surpassing the $1 trillion mark in 2020 and reaching $1.1 trillion in 2021.

 At present, the largest share of spending is devoted to the IoT hardware including modules, sensors and other infrastructure components.
-But the situation is predicted to change soon, with smart services and software being the fastest growing technology segments.
+But the situation is predicted to change soon, with smart services and software being the fastest growing technology segment.
 By 2021, more than 55% of IoT investments will be into software and services including apps, platforms, data analytics and security.

 The Internet of Things solutions market in the European Union in 2025 (in billion euros)